A designer’s search for material and meaning

 Bamboo-driven design

-This shift transformed my approach to design and making.
-Rather than forcing bamboo to conform to a predetermined shape, I let my cured sections guide me.
-It became a study of plant anatomy—an exploration of its structure, resilience, and graceful curves, each element serving a purpose for the plant.
-The cut sections revealed the nodes (also called septa or diaphragms); the internodes (or lacunae) forming the spaces between the nodes; and the culm wall, composed of three layers—outer, middle, and inner—each made of plant fibers and conducting tissue.
-Every part connected to the earth, providing this giant grass with nutrients, strength, and stability.
+Now that I had honoured the natural properties of my material from harvest through curing, the final step was to extend that respect into the design process.
+That meant allowing the material to continue leading the way.
+Rather than forcing bamboo to conform to a predetermined shape, I let the cured sections guide me.
+It became a study of plant anatomy—an exploration of structure, resilience, and graceful curves.
+I began to understand that every part of the plant served a purpose.
+The cut sections revealed nodes (also called septa or diaphragms), and internodes (or lacunae) that formed the spaces between them.
+I learned that the culm wall is composed of three layers—outer, middle, and inner—each made of fibers and conducting tissue.
+Every layer was intimately connected to the earth, offering this giant grass its lifeblood, stability, and strength.

 Natural bamboo plates.
 100% organic and form and material.